lunw1024/lunw1024.github.io/src/pages/posts/thunderkittens.md

 3. Set up `CUDA_HOME` and made python venv.
 Install torch.
 4. Ran into errors.
 Oh I needed to install pybind11 on python too.
 5. Seemed like the official demo code has typos.
 I changed `in.batch` → `in.batch()`, etc to resolve this.
 6. Kernel didn’t run at all.
-Oh cuda build target is by default H100.
-I’m too poor to afford that.
+Oh cuda build target was by default H100.
 Changed target to A100.

 Running a demo copy kernel: